jatinsharma0e0/classic-snake-game/replit.md

 ## Overview

-This is a full-stack web application built with React/TypeScript frontend and Express.js backend.
-The project includes a complete Snake Game with jungle theme and is configured for 3D graphics with Three.js.
-The application has been successfully migrated from Replit Agent to Replit environment with proper security practices and client/server separation.
+This is a pure HTML5, CSS3, and JavaScript snake game with a jungle theme.
+The project has been simplified to contain only the essential files for a standalone web game, removing all React, Node.js, and framework dependencies.
+The game features an animated snake on the start screen with 2 fixed apples that appear/disappear based on snake position.

 ## User Preferences